sherpan/fiftyone-llm-context/llms_ingest.md

 The optional default parameter specifies the slice of samples that will be returned via the API or visualized in the App’s grid view by default.
 If you don’t specify a default, one will be inferred from the first sample you add to the dataset.

-Note: Datasets may contain only one Group field.

 To populate a grouped dataset with samples, create a single Group instance for each group of samples and use Group.element() to generate values for the group field of each Sample object in the group based on their slice’s name.
 The Sample objects can then simply be added to the dataset as usual:

 ```